ndominutti/FutureSalesPrediction/Readme.md

     > Contains Translation, EDA and Preprocessing files
 * Modeling
     > Contains LightGBM, XGBoost and Stacking (on Linear Regression) files and serialized models

+Beware that the file df_preprocessed.pkl is not in the repo as it was +500MB, to retrain the models you'll need to generate it running the Preprocessing file